KNadan/Just-a-Simple-Blockchain-Demo-in-Rust/README.md

 # Just-a-Simple-Blockchain-Demo-in-Rust

 Description
-This project is a fully functional blockchain implemented in Rust, designed for educational and demonstration purposes.
+This project is a fully functional blockchain implemented in Rust, designed for demonstration purposes.
 It showcases the core principles of blockchain technology, including Proof of Authority (PoA), transaction validation, and immutable record-keeping.
 Users can interact with the blockchain, manage client balances, and perform transactions in a simulated cryptobank environment.

 Features